dotnet/docs/docs/standard/threading/how-to-use-spinlock-for-low-level-synchronization.md

 ---
-title: "How to: use SpinLock for low-level synchronization" ms.date: "03/30/2017" ms.technology: dotnet-standard
+title: "How to: Use SpinLock for low-level synchronization" ms.date: "03/30/2017" ms.technology: dotnet-standard
 dev_langs: